Help for Dandruff: What Really Works

 - Selenium sulfide: This works in a fashion similar to coal tar in that it slows the rate of skin cell death and thus the accumulation of dead skin cells, but it doesn't have the odor or aesthetic issues of coal tar.
 You can find selenium sulfide in Selsun Blue shampoo, among others.

 - Salicylic acid: This exfoliating superstar (also known as beta hydroxy acid [BHA]) aids in sloughing off the excess skin cells that, if they accumulate on the scalp, result in dandruff.
 It also has anti-inflammatory and antimicrobial properties, making it a great option for addressing flaky scalp from multiple causes.
-Refer to our list of Best BHA Exfoliants for options.
+Paula's Choice Skincare offers a wide range of BHA exfoliants so you can choose an option that works best for you.

 Note: Some dandruff sufferers find that they get the best results by alternating the use of different over-the-counter antidandruff shampoos.
 For whatever reason, they can keep their dandruff at bay if they use two or three medicated shampoos (alternating every few days), but not if they stick with just one type of medicated shampoo.
 Strange, but worth a try to see if it works for you!